 I like this quote because it's a reminder that change takes time and that you need to be persistent, and if you persevere, you will ultimately be successful.
-Anything worth doing is going to require patience, big rewards require significant effort, but it's worth remembering that enormous success is just an accumulation of many small successes.
+Anything worth doing will require patience, big rewards require significant effort, but it's worth remembering that enormous success is just an accumulation of many small successes.

 It's the action that closes the knowing-achievement gap.

 Even the best strategies in the world will fail if you don't have the right culture.
 Remember, change is all about the people, and sometimes change needs to start with people to implement your strategy.
-The wrong culture will eat your strategy for breakfast, and the right culture will help your strategy to eat your goals for breakfast.
+The wrong culture will eat your strategy for breakfast, and the right culture will help you eat your goals for breakfast.

 Sometimes we can get caught up in the resistance to change and end up attacking the old, trying to get people to drop it to move on.

-But you will get much better results if you focus on selling the benefits of the new, letting them know what's in it for them and why it is a good thing to do.
+But you will get much better results if you focus on selling the new benefits, letting them know what's in it for them and why it is a good thing to do.

 It's much easier to motivate people towards a better situation than pull them from the old ways.

-I love this because too often, I see a change that isn't really changing anything, and if you don't change anything, then nothing changes.
+I love this because I often see a change that isn't changing anything, and if you don't change anything, nothing changes.
 It is as simple as that.
-You cannot just hope to get new results by doing the same things, and yet this seems to be the strategy of so many.
+You cannot just hope to get new results by doing the same things, yet this seems to be the strategy of so many.

 People are not afraid of change.
 They are scared of the new, and you need to take the time to make them feel comfortable with the new destination.
-The better they feel about it, the more willing they will be to come on the journey with you.
+The better they think about it, the more willing they will come on the journey with you.

-I like this quote because even if things are good now, we must constantly look forward, think about change, and adapt to the future.
+I like this quote because we must constantly look forward, think about change, and adapt to the future even if things are good now.
 Change comes quickly, and being prepared is our best way of dealing with it.
 Too many miss opportunities because they are not looking forward.